 8. Hopewell Rocks

 The Hopewell Rocks, also known as the Flowerpot Rocks due to their distinctive tapered shape, are one of North America's most unusual sights.
 Visitors can walk on the ocean bottom for three hours on low tide to witness the incredible effects of the water currents.
-These rocks, formed by the ever-moving tide off the Canadian coast, have spindly bases and arches that are being worn away by the movement of the sea.
+There are over 20 rocks and all are different shapes and sizes.
 The park is open from mid-May to mid-October.
 Plan a half-day excursion to experience the splendour of these tidal formations.
+It is worth staying in the area for the day and seeing the rocks at both low and high tide.

 Address: Shores of the Bay of Fundy, Hopewell Cape, New Brunswick.